Sony Alpha a6000 Mirrorless Camera Review

 It’s so entertaining to see the camera’s AF points track the subject throughout the frame, with the burst mode shooting off frame after frame in a flurry of semi-silent clicks!

-Coupled with the mind-blowing continuous AF performance and class-leading 11 fps burst speed, photography with the Sony a6000 is a hugely refreshing and altogether highly enjoyable experience.
+Coupled with the mind-blowing continuous AF performance and class-leading 11 fps burst speed, photography with the a6000 is a hugely refreshing and altogether highly enjoyable experience.

 This is where things start to get really interesting.
-As soon as I saw the images appear on the rear LCD screen of my Sony a6000, I must admit I wasn’t expecting much in the way of stellar image quality.
+As soon as I saw the images appear on the rear LCD screen of my a6000, I must admit I wasn’t expecting much in the way of stellar image quality.

 As mentioned before, the LCD screen (and EVF), don’t really offer much in the way of high resolution, so it’s easy to assume the photos you’re taking won’t look good when enlarged on your computer monitor, or transferred to a smart device.